Branes and Representations of DAHA $C^\vee C_1$: affine braid group action on category: Double Affine Hecke Algebra of type C*C1

 As demonstrated above, the spherical DAHA $\SH$ is invariant under the Weyl group $W(D_4)$.
 However, the polynomial representation is \emph{not} invariant under $W(D_4)$.
 In fact, as we will see more explicitly, acting the Weyl group on the polynomial representation \eqref{pol2} yields eight distinct representations.

 Furthermore, incorporating the action of the permutation group $\bZ_3$, generated by \eqref{A_3action}, one can obtain 24 distinct representations in total from the polynomial representation.
-These symmetries enrich the structure of the representations, revealing a profound interplay between the representation theory of $\SH$ and the root system of type $D_4$.
+In this way, we can use the action of $W(D_4)$ to understand the representation theory of $\SH$.